-- 9. The following is a summary of the relevant facts and allegations based on the Parties' written and oral submissions, pleadings and evidence adduced.
+- The following is a summary of the relevant facts and allegations based on the Parties' written 9. and oral submissions, pleadings and evidence adduced.
 Additional facts and allegations found in the Parties' submissions, pleadings and evidence may be set out, where relevant, in connection with the legal discussion which follows.
-While the Panel has considered all the facts, allegations, legal arguments and evidence submitted by the Parties in the present proceedings, it refers in its Award only to the submissions and evidence it considers necessary to explain its reasoning. - 10.
-On 16 March 2018, the Coach and the Club signed the "Professional Football Head Coach's Contract" (the "Employment Contract"), valid for "one (1) season, beginning on March 20th, 2018 and will terminate on December 31st, 2018, subject to the provisions below for termination".
-The Employment Contract went on to state in Article 2 - "Term" of the Employment Contract that: - "The parties agree that the term of this Contract shall be automatically extended as follows: - (1) In the event that the Team is not relegated from CSL [Chinese Super League] in 2018 season, the term of this Contract shall be extended for one (1) additional season, that is, the term of this Contract shall be from March 20th, 2018 to December 31st, 2019;
+While the Panel has considered all the facts, allegations, legal arguments and evidence submitted by the Parties in the present proceedings, it refers in its Award only to the submissions and evidence it considers necessary to explain its reasoning. - On 16 March 2018, the Coach and the Club signed the "Professional Football Assistant 10.
+Coach's Contract" (the "Employment Contract"), valid for "one (1) season, beginning on March 20th, 2018 and will terminate on December 31st, 2018, subject to the provisions below for termination".
+The Employment Contract went on to state in Article 2 - "Term" of the Employment Contract - that:

-- (2) In the event that the Team ends the 2018 season in the top 12 teams of the CSL, the term of this Contract shall be extended for two (2) additional seasons, that is, the term of this contract shall be from March 20th, 2018 to December 31st, 2020". - 11.
-Article 5 of the Employment Contract ("Remuneration") provided that the Coach was entitled to the following remuneration: - (a) Fixed remuneration - For the 2018 season, "the NET sum of Euro [...] payable in equal 9 installments of Euro [...], within 15 days after the last day of each month"; - For the 2019 season, "the NET sum of Euro [...] payable in equal 12 installments of Euro [...], within 15 days after the last day of each month"; - For the 2020 season, "the NET sum of Euro [...] payable in equal 12 installments of Euro [...], within 15 days after the last day of each month". - "(b) Bonus - 5.2.
-In the event that the Team is not relegated from CSL in 2018 season, the Club will pay the Coach a total NET sum of Euro [...] as bonus.
-This bonus shall also be applicable on the same terms and conditions for seasons 2019 and 2020 in case of extension of the contract's term as per Clause 2.1 (1) and (2), respectively. - 5.3.
-In the event that the Team ends the 2018 season in the top 12 teams of CSL, the Club will pay the Coach a total NET sum of Euro [...] as bonus.
-This bonus shall also be applicable on the same terms and conditions for seasons 2019 and 2020 in case of extension of the contract's term as per Clause 2.1 (1) and (2), respectively. - 5.4.
-All the bonuses shall be paid within 45 days after the last day of each season. - 5.5.
-The Coach acknowledges and agrees that all the cash remuneration and the bonuses paid to the Coach shall be paid to the bank account designated by the Coach, provided that such payment shall comply with laws and regulations of China, and the payment liabilities of the Club shall be considered fulfilled after such payments. - 5.6.
-The cash remuneration and the bonuses payable by the Club to the Coach as per this Contract are NET of China's taxes.
-Furthermore, any Chinese withholding taxes imposed by Chinese Government/law will be born and paid out by the Club.
+"The parties agree that the term of this Contract shall be automatically extended as follows:

-12. Article 7 the Employment Contract ("Termination") included provisions regarding the unilateral termination thereof:
+(1) In the event that the Team is not relegated from CSL [Chinese Super League] in 2018 season, the term of this Contract shall be extended for one (1) additional season, that is, the term of this Contract shall be from March 20th, 2018 to December 31st, 2019;

-In the event the Coach unilaterally terminates the Contract without legal grounds, the Coach will indemnify the Club with a net sum of Euro [...] and the Club has the right to stop making any payment to the Coach immediately.
+- (2) In the event that the Team ends the 2018 season in the top 12 teams of the CSL, the term of this Contract shall be extended for two (2) additional seasons, that is, the term of this contract shall be from March 20th, 2018 to December 31st, 2020". - Article 4 of the Employment Contract ("Remuneration") provided that the Coach was entitled 11. to the following fixed remuneration: - For the 2018 season, "the NET sum of Euro [...] payable in equal 9 installments of Euro [...], within 15 days after the last day of each month"; - For the 2019 season, "the NET sum of Euro [...] payable in equal 12 installments of Euro [...], within 15 days after the last day of each month"; - For the 2020 season, "the NET sum of Euro [...] payable in equal 12 installments of Euro [...], within 15 days after the last day of each month". - Article 4.3 of the Employment Contract, in particular, stated as follows: "The cash remuneration 12. payable by the Club to the Coach as per this Contract are NET of China's taxes.
+Furthermore, any Chinese withholding taxes imposed by Chinese Government/law will be born and paid out by the Club". - Article 6 the Employment Contract ("Termination") included provisions regarding the unilateral 13. termination thereof: - In the event the Coach unilaterally terminates the Contract without legal grounds, the Coach will indemnify the Club with a net sum of Euro [...] and the Club has the right to stop making any payment to the Coach immediately.

-7.3 .
+6.3.
 In the event the Club unilaterally terminates the Contract without legal grounds, the Club will pay a severance corresponding to the outstanding NET fixed cash remuneration of the Coach from the moment of its dismissal until the end of the season.